XTB UK Review

 About XTB

 XTB was founded in Poland in 2002 and now has 13 offices worldwide.
 It is listed on the Warsaw Stock Exchange (WSE: XTB.PL) and employs around 1,000 people.
 XTB began offering share trading in the U.K. in July 2023, having previously only offered forex and CFDs.
+XTB says it has 1.2 million active clients, and has added 800,000 of those in 2024, with the majority attracted by its 0% commission on stocks and ETF trading.

 Is XTB regulated in the UK?

 Yes, XTB is regulated by the Financial Conduct Authority (FCA) under its U.K. entity XTB Limited (under license number 522157).
 This means it is authorised to hold customer funds and act as a broker for a wide range of investment products and asset classes.
-XTB also holds regulatory licenses across other jurisdictions outside the U.K.
+XTB also holds regulatory licenses across other jurisdictions outside the U.K. and has just added licenses for Indonesia, where it plans to launch in 2025.

 Is XTB a good broker?